Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 **INV-1 — Determinism of the injected object.**
-Given the same parent ledger and the same *agreed* entropy sidecar, every honest node injects the byte-identical `ttCONSENSUS_ENTROPY` (digest, tier, count).
+Given the same parent ledger and the same *agreed* entropy sidecar, every honest node injects the byte-identical `ttCONSENSUS_ENTROPY` (digest, tier, count, denominator).
 That object is ledger state.
-Therefore **non-fallback entropy must not read mutable local collector state or timing-derived state.** The selector derives non-fallback `(digest, tier, count)` only from the accepted `entropySetMap_` (matched to the hash the gate accepted) plus the parent-ledger active view.
+Therefore **non-fallback entropy must not read mutable local collector state or timing-derived state.** The selector derives non-fallback `(digest, tier, count, denominator)` only from the accepted `entropySetMap_` (matched to the hash the gate accepted) plus the parent-ledger active view.
 Local timeout or diagnostic state such as `entropyFailed_` must not override an accepted root at injection time; a node that never accepts a root falls back through the normal missing-accepted-root path.